donhinkelman/moodle-block_sharing_cart/README.md

 Change Log
 ----------
 * 3.8, release 13   2020.07.30
+    * Fix an unsupported query for Postgres when create a folder name.
     * Fix upgrade script that doesn't match the install.xml properties.
 * 3.8, release 12   2020.07.30
     * Show a "more welcoming" error message and remove copy to course when the user does not have the required capabilities.